betterscientificsoftware/bssw.io/CuratedContent/WorseIsBetter.md

   * Consistency - Consistency is as important as correctness even if some simplicity and/or completeness is sacrificed.
   * Correctness - Incorrectness is not at all acceptable.

-* The philosophy of *Worse-is-Better*, used in the design of other inferiour products, which includes the same characteristics with a different prioritization and emphasis...
+* The philosophy of *Worse-is-Better*, used in the design of other inferior products, which includes the same characteristics with a different prioritization and emphasis...

   * Consistency - Inconsistency should be avoided but not where doing so would jeopardize simplicity.
   * Completeness - As many reasonably expected cases as possible should be covered without loss of simplicity.